AudioCommons/timbral_models/README.md

 To calculate the timbral attribute, give the method a string of the file name.
 The method will then read in the audio file internally and return the timbral characteristic, as described below.

 # Model output
 The *hardness*, *depth*, and *brightness* models predict subjective ratings of their respective attributes.
 Each model returns a float.
 These models were trained on subjective ratings ranging from 0 to 100, but can extend beyond this range.

-The *metalic-nature* model returns the probability of an audio file sounding metallic as a float ranging from 0.0 to 1.0.

-The *roughness* model returns a float representing the roughness of the audio file.
-The minimum roughness value is 0.0, but there is no upper limit on the maximum roughness value.

-The *reverb* model returns an approximation of the RT60 of an audio file in milliseconds.
-If the algorithm cannot estimate an RT60, 0 is returned.

-# Model output
-The *hardness*, *depth*, and *brightness* models predict subjective ratings of their respective attributes.
-Each model returns a float.
-These models were trained on subjective ratings ranging from 0 to 100, but can extend beyond this range.